diamond122/ecommerce-firebase-react/README.md

-This is an e-commerce site built with React, GraphQL and Firebase.
+This is an e-commerce site built with React, Redux, GraphQL and Firebase.
+It also uses Stripe as a payment platform.